-Where the principals and criteria detailed in this specification are applied, the scaffold structure will be considered appropriate for homebuilding purposes.
+Where the principals and criteria detailed in this specification are applied (i.e. to scaffold elevations less than 10.5m in length and with a maximum height of 6m to the working platform), the independent scaffold structure will be considered appropriate for homebuilding purposes.
 Any alteration or deviation away from this specification and associated designs will require further design consideration such as detailed in TG20.